How to Address Someone Based on Their Status in Chinese

 这是我先生 (zhè shì wǒ xiān sheng)。 This is my husband.

 先生 is also used to refer to accomplished scholars in a respectful sense, regardless of gender.

-女士 (nǚ shì, Ms.) – a respectful way to address a female.
+女士 (nǚ shì, Ms.) is a respectful way to address a woman.

-So this gets us to the question of how to address a woman in daily life.
+So this brings us to the question of how to address women in daily life.

 How to Address People in Work Settings

 Certain jobs have a higher social status in China and those who perform these jobs are usually referred to by their job titles.
 Examples of these job titles include 医生 (yī shēng, doctor), 护士 (hù shì, nurse), 律师 (lǜ shī, lawyer), 法官 (fǎ guān, judge), 会计 (kuài jì, accountant), 教授 (jiàoshòu, professor), 老师 (lǎo shī, teacher), and 博士(bó shì, Ph.D.).
 Surnames may also be placed directly before the appropriate job title.

 It’s important to note that the term “老师 (lǎo shī, teacher)” has evolved from its original meaning in recent years.
 It is now commonly used in schools, media, and entertainment to respectfully address someone who is knowledgeable, has expertise in a certain field (such as a movie director), or simply works in an academic context (such as an administrative staff member in a school).